 “Have you or the attorneys in your firm lived in a community association and/or served on the board of a community association?”

-Would you fly on a plane with a pilot who has never flown?
+Would you fly on a plane without a pilot who has never flown?
 Would you trust your child to someone who has never cared for a child?
 Would you have surgery by a doctor who has never performed surgery before?
-At Kaman & Cusimano, all seven partners and several associates do now, or have in the past, lived in a condominium or homeowners association.
-David Kaman served as a condominium board president.
-Darcy Mehling Good served as a condominium board secretary.
-Bob Kmiecik, Jay Cusimano and Janice Zupon currently live within HOA’s.
-Jeffrey Kaman serves on his condominium’s board.
-Kim Strauss served as a board president of her condominium association.
-Shannon McCormick also currently serves on her condominium’s board.
-By living within community associations and serving on their boards, the attorneys of Kaman & Cusimano have unique experience to better serve and understand your association and its needs.
+At Kaman & Cusimano, all partners and most associates now, or have in the past, lived in a condominium or homeowners association.
+Partners David Kaman, Darcy Mehling Good, and Jeffrey Kaman all served as officers of their associations, as have several associate attorneys.
+Jay Cusimano and Bob Kmiecik currently live within and HOA.
+By living within community associations, and serving on their boards, the attorneys of Kaman & Cusimano have unique experience to better serve and understand your association and its needs.

 “How much of your practice is devoted to representing community associations?”